Russia strikes Ukraine's Danube port, sending global grain prices higher | Law-Order

 The Kremlin said Putin reiterated Russia's condition for rejoining the grain deal: that a parallel deal improving terms for its own food and fertiliser exports be implemented.
 Those exports are already exempt from sanctions, which the West says Moscow aims to undermine by threatening the global food supply.
 Erdogan's office said he and Putin agreed that the Russian leader would soon visit Turkey.
 Putin, wanted by the International Criminal Court for war crimes, has made no official visits abroad this year, and has left former Soviet territory only once since launching his invasion - a day trip to Tehran more than a year ago.
 Erdogan has long said he hopes to host Putin and convince him to rejoin the grain deal.

 Ukrainian officials say Moscow has hit 26 port facilities, five civilian vessels and 180,000 tonnes of grain in nine days of strikes since quitting the grain deal.
-(Writing by Pavel Polityuk, Peter Graff and Hugh Lawson; Editing by Simon Cameron-Moore, Philippa Fletcher)
+(Writing by Pavel Polityuk, Peter Graff and Hugh Lawson; Editing by Simon Cameron-Moore, Philippa Fletcher and Giles Elgood)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)